How to Clean a Toilet Brush

 - Invest in an anti-bacterial toilet cleaner that has been specially formulated to deal with the dirt and faecal matter that toilet brushes are forced to come into contact with.
-As we know, bathroom toilets are hotbeds for contamination, so the appropriate anti-bacterial cleanser will nullify the nasties that are potentially living and breeding in your brush!
+As we know, bathroom toilets are hotbeds for contamination.
+So the appropriate anti-bacterial cleanser will nullify the nastiest germs that are potentially living and breeding in your brush!

 - You can also put together your own concoction (vinegar) or use regular old bleach and simply soak the brush in its own holder.
-We prefer to squirt the product into the toilet bowl and let the brush soak there (only if the toilet itself has been cleaned of course), or place the brush into a bucket, apply your vinegar, bleach or solution with some hot water and allow to soak for an hour minimum.
-If you are soaking your brush in the toilet bowl, you will need to leave it to soak for several hours and the benefit is you will also have a brand spanking new toilet as well as brush!
+We prefer to squirt the product into the toilet bowl and let the brush soak there (only if the toilet itself has been cleaned of course).
+Alternatively place the brush into a bucket, apply your vinegar, bleach or solution with some hot water and allow to soak for an hour minimum.
+If you are soaking your brush in the toilet bowl, you will need to leave it to soak for several hours.
+The benefit is you will also have a brand spanking new toilet as well as brush!

 - After a vigorous, soothing soak, you should rinse your brush once more with a hosepipe or by bucketing clean water onto it and allow it to air dry.

 - Learn to keep an eye out for wear and tear.
 It can be tempting to stick with an old brush, and it is economically and environmentally viable to keep your brush for as long as you can.
 Once a brush’s quality begins to diminish, seek a new replacement.

 How to Clean a Toilet Brush – Further Tips:

 - Buy a new toilet brush long before your old one goes the way of the dinosaur.
 That way your new brush will always be ready and waiting, able to jump into action when required.

 - Spray the brush with a decontaminating spray to kill off any remaining dirt.